GanonthaBr/Apis-website/README.md

 4. In the Blog model, define a relationship to the BlogImage
 5. In the BlogImage model, define a relationship to the Blog
 6. In the BlogController, create a new method to store the images
+7. Edit previous post to add more images